-The magnitude of induced rainfall transient forcings where based upon the present-day conditions along the Coastal Cordillera study areas (Fig. 1b, c).
-The step change and oscillations in vegetation cover and mean annual precipitation imposed on the experiments were designed to investigate vegetation and precipitation change effects on topography over the last ~0.9 Ma, the period during which a 100 kyr orbital forcing is dominant in Earth's climate (Broecker & van Donk, 1970; Muller and MacDonald, 1997)-.
-Given this timescale of interest, we impose a 10% magnitude change in the stepincrease or decrease, or the amplitude change in oscillations for the vegetation cover.
-This magnitude of vegetation cover change is supported by dynamic vegetation modeling of vegetation changes over glacial-interglacial cycles in Chile (see

-204 companion paper by Werner et al. 2018-this journal) and to some degree elsewhere in the world (Allen et al, 2010, Prentice
+182 The magnitude of induced rainfall transient forcings where based upon the present-day conditions along the Coastal 183 Cordillera study areas (Fig. 1b, c).
+The step change and oscillations in vegetation cover and mean annual precipitation 184 imposed on the experiments were designed to investigate vegetation and precipitation change effects on topography over 185 the last ~0.9 Ma, the period during which a 100 kyr orbital forcing is dominant in Earth's climate (Broecker & van Donk, 1970; Muller and MacDonald, 1997).
+Given this timescale of interest, we impose a 10% magnitude change in the step-186 187 increase or decrease, or the amplitude change in oscillations for the vegetation cover.
+This magnitude of vegetation cover 188 change is supported by dynamic vegetation modeling of vegetation changes over glacial-interglacial cycles in Chile (see 189 companion paper by Werner et al. 2018-this journal) and to some degree elsewhere in the world (Allen et al, 2010, Prentice 190 et al. 2011, Huntley et al. 2013), however for the sake of simplicity we use a fixed forcing of $\pm/-10\%$ for all simulations and not a spatially variable forcing which would be dependent on ecosystem behaviour for each separate area.
+We assume

-205 et al. 2011, Huntley et al. 2013), however for the sake of simplicity we use a fixed forcing of +/-10% for all simulations 206 and not a spatially variable forcing which would be dependent on ecosystem behaviour for each separate area.
-We assume 207 that the present-day conditions of combined vegetation cover and mean annual precipitation along the north-south gradient of the coastal cordillera are directly linked (Fig. 1b, c), and therefore follow an empirical approach based on the present 208 209 day mean annual precipitation which directly links to the present--day vegetation cover in Chile (Fig. 5).
-We do this by 210 associating each 10% change in vegetation cover (dV) with a corresponding change of mean annual precipitation (dP, 211 Fig. 5) present in the study areas considered.
-This approach, with a predefined, fixed change in vegetation cover and 212 precipitation was chosen because the emphasis of this study lies on the effect of changing vegetation cover on topographic 213 metrics.
-We impose a predefined, fixed amplitude, change inof surface vegetation cover as a transient forcing for 214 simulations.
-For our prescribed changes in vegetation cover we then chooseing corresponding values of mean annual 215 precipitation based on the relationship shown in figure 1 and 5.
+192 that the present-day conditions of combined vegetation cover and mean annual precipitation along the north-south gradient 193 of the coastal cordillera are directly linked (Fig. 1b, c), and therefore follow an empirical approach based on the present 194 day mean annual precipitation which directly links to the present-day vegetation cover in Chile (Fig. 5).
+We do this by associating each 10% change in vegetation cover (dV) with a corresponding change of mean annual precipitation (dP, 195 196 Fig. 5) present in the study areas considered.
+We impose a predefined, fixed amplitude, change in surface vegetation cover 197 as a transient forcing for simulations.
+For our prescribed changes in vegetation cover we then choose corresponding values 198 of mean annual precipitation based on the relationship shown in figure 1 and 5.
 The simulations were parameterized in terms of changes in vegetation cover (instead of precipitation) for two reasons.
-First, the emphasis of this study is on advancing our 216 knowledge of how vegetation changes impact surface processes.
-Given this, we wanted to present results based on 217 218 reasonable changes in vegetation cover change.
-Second, results from the companion paper to this one (Werner et al., 2018) suggest the Chilean Coastal Cordillera experiences +/- 10% changes in vegetation covers over the last 21 kyr.
-We 219 220 adopt this result in this study as the current best estimate for the changes in the study areas considered.
-Thus, the changes 221 in precipitation and vegetation imposed in this study are empirically based on observations from the climate and ecological 222 gradient in the Coastal Cordillera.
+First, the emphasis of this study is on 199 200 advancing our knowledge of how vegetation changes impact surface processes.
+Given this, we wanted to present results 201 based on reasonable changes in vegetation cover change.
+Second, results from the companion paper to this one (Werner 202 et al., 2018) suggest the Chilean Coastal Cordillera experiences +/- 10% changes in vegetation covers over the last 21 203 kyr.
+We adopt this result in this study as the current best estimate for the changes in the study areas considered.
+Thus, the 204 changes in precipitation and vegetation imposed in this study are empirically based on observations from the climate and 205 ecological gradient in the Coastal Cordillera.